 But the Colombians got cold feet.
 They were only eight decades free of their Spanish conquerors.
 They didn’t want to swap one overlord for another.

 All right, thought Roosevelt, if the Colombians won’t cooperate… maybe the Panamanians will.

 Panama, like Colombia, had gained independence from Spain in 1821.
-But the little isthmus of a nation feared that trying to go it alone might leave the door open to re-colonization by the Spaniards… so they opted, grudgingly, to hitch their wagon to the Colombian republic.
+But the little isthmus of a nation feared that going it alone might leave the door open to re-colonization by the Spaniards… so they’d opted, grudgingly, to hitch their wagon to the Colombian republic.